hglanz/DSFellow_COVID_SocialMedia/README.md

 ### May 24th, 2021

 The NYT data set was cleaned today to filter down to just the March 2020 data.
-All of the missing data for a particular state correspond with the beginning week or so when there were no recorded cases for that state.
+All of the missing data for a particular state correspond with the beginning week or so when there were no recorded cases for that state -- therefore it was safe to fill in that missing data with zeroes.

+**Variables Collected for Regression from the Twitter Data**

+- average sentiment score
+- average number of likes
+- average verified
+- average number of followers
+- average retweet count

+I merged this data with the NYT data by state name and date.

+I coverted the date variable to numeric with this conversion:   t = date.year + (30 * (date.month - 1) + date.day) / 365

+^ This will make it easier to regress by time.

+I exported this final data frame as a csv that I'll be using for all my regression.

+### May 26th, 2021

+In an Rmd file, I carried out a regression analysis predicting cases rates.

+Variable subsetting tried:

+- best subset
+- forward/backward subset

+These revealed that of the variables I have, average sentiment score, time, and state were the most important variables.
+Using just those three variables in Linear Regression yielded an R<sup>2</sup> of 32.8%